Aaron98990/ways-of-the-game/fouls.md

 An attacker in the opponent's penalty area going away from the goal is generally never a foul.
 Lots of flopping happens in these situations.

+Only allow one coach on the field for injuries if there are no medical trainers.
+Two or more and they just come in to cause problems.

+At the beginning of the half after giving teams 2 minutes of whistling to get on the field to play, start the clock.